JCalderan/xebicon2019-spinnaker-handson/part3/exercice1/README.md

 * Add new stage to the pipeline.

-* In the new stage, choose `deploy manifest` and use the yaml template bellow
+* In the new stage, choose `deploy manifest` and use the yaml the template bellow

 <details><summary>Replicaset template</summary>
 <p>